S2S-ICO/Verification/README.md

 # S2S Verification Tools

 ## 1. Overview
-General introduction to S2S Verification tools described here!
+(General introduction for the program codes will be described here!)

 ## 2. Contents
 > (1) Deterministic </br>